History of Addis Ababa: Prehistory

-Middle Ages

-Barara, a medieval prosperous fortified city, dated to the mid-16th century, served a basis of commerce centre.
-It also served a residence of Ethiopian royal lords and emperors until Dawit II, diplomats and even for church leaders.
-The notability of this city led an inclusion of world map.
-Corroborating evidence found in debris found in Addis Ababa vicinity, with footnotes and correspondence with scholastic works.
-Notable scholars in this subject include Bretenits, Richard Pankhurst, Falchetta, and Fra Mario in his world map.
-Subsequently, contemporary scholars such Professor Getatchew Haile's published and unpublished account those medieval findings.
-Barara almost fully sacked by Adalite general Ahmed ibn Ibrahim al-Ghazi (Ahmed Gran) during the Ethiopian–Adal War in 1529; within 14 years, he burnt several churches, historical books, antiques item of Barara, killing thousands people, and stole gold, silver and silicon furnishing.

 19th-century

 Prelude

 Regarding the foundation, Mount Entoto has been a watershed for establishment of Addis Ababa.
 Addis Ababa is surrounded by Entoto to the north, Yerrer to the east, and the most prominent Menagesha to the west.
 The area generally served as a garrison town of which generals allocated an encampment (safar) to settle troops.
 According to Wolde-Mariam (1976), urbanization faced formidable problems due to large-scale conflict with warlords, which converted into garrison town.